andregrillo/outsystems-plugin-nativealert/README.md

 ```

 #### Notes
-> This plugin was created exclusively to the OutSystems Native Plugins Webinar for partners
+> This plugin was created exclusively for the OutSystems Native Plugins Webinar for partners as a demonstration